Oil painting tips from my easel, some great demos (short for demonstrations) JUST for you!

 And below, a really good demo on mixing your colors right on the canvas with Pretty Pink Peonies.

 With this demonstration, I will show you two very big time saving tips the Renaissance artists used.
 You will not find these two tips anywhere else on the site, so go on over to check them out.
-But WAIT!

 The first few will be a sneek peek, and only those that sign up will be able to find them.
 So come on and join our club!
 I'll really need your feedback before marketing these as I very much value your opinion.